 Most of the major networks will post recently aired content on their sites for a limited time.
-Using a streaming device such as a smart TV or a Roku, you can download these network apps to your device and watch most of them for free.
+Then, using a streaming device such as a smart TV or a Roku, you can download these network apps to your device and watch most of them for free.

-Most of us know YouTube as the place the watch interesting videos, but it’s also a great place to find other media content.
+Most of us know YouTube as the place to watch interesting videos, but it’s also a great place to find other media content.

 Not only can you learn how to do something through YouTube videos, but you can listen to music, watch documentaries, news, clips of famous events and sports, and even some movies (usually older movies).

-The best part is watching regular content on YouTube is completely free and accessible from your phone, computer, or streaming device.
+The best part is watching regular content on YouTube is entirely free and accessible from your phone, computer, or streaming device.

-Crackle is one of the few legitimate streaming options that is completely free.
+Crackle is one of the few legitimate streaming options that are entirely free.

 You can check out what Crackle has to offer here.